fabianmoss/gamuth/musictheory/docs/source/0_intro.rst

 - How to do CM? conferences, journals, twitter, GitHub repositories, libraries
 - which language to use?
 Matlab, R, Python, Julia...

+- Music as the "missing Humboldt system" (Merker, 2002) with its "orthogonal discretization of spectro-temporal space" (Merker, 2002:4)

 General notes
 -------------